 During the cold winter season, black widow spiders seem to disappear.
 Some may ask where they go and when to expect them back.
-As many know, black widow spiders are one of the top venomous spider species in Texas and throughout America.
-This is why when it comes to controlling spider black widows; it is at the top of the list.
+As many know, black widow spiders are among the top venomous spider species in Texas and throughout America.
+This is why controlling spider black widows is at the top of the list.
 For those who wonder where black widow spiders go during the winter and when to begin preparing your home and yard for their arrival in the spring, A-Tex Pest Management will explain.

 Overwintering Spider Pests